hark130/Mind_Monitor/README.md

 	- Bad Code 11 is the multi-process version of Bad Code 5
 	- Bad Code 12 is the multi-thread version of Bad Code 3
 	- Bad Code 13 is the multi-thread version of Bad Code 5
+	- Bad Code 14 is the detached multi-thread version of Bad Code 3
+	- **IMPORTANT**:heavy_exclamation_mark:  Bad Code 14 is full of failed tests and false positives.  **DO NOT USE**:heavy_exclamation_mark:

 ## CONCLUSION